 We will have an in-depth meeting to lay out your priorities but before we do, there are several steps for you to take.

 You and I will touch base by phone for about twenty minutes to lay out your big-picture goals.
-We’ll brainstorm key questions we need to answer.
+We’ll brainstorm key questions we need to answer the trading robots.
 For example: